luau-lang/rfcs/docs/function-buffer-varints.md

   return result
 end
 ```

-The functions above are inefficient and difficult to understand compared to a native implementation.
-Implementations will also be needed for the corresponding signed functions.
+The functions above are inefficient and difficult to understand compared to a library implementation.
+In some very common examples such as network event compression or data decompression, these functions can be called hundreds or even thousands of times per second.
+Library implementations would solve all readability/complexity, performance, and compression efficiency problems.

 ## Design